"Host your conference or meeting in Winnipeg and tap into the strength of our developed key sectors for partnerships, opportunities and insights."

 Information & Communication Technologies

-Winnipeg has a cutting-edge network of ICT expertise.
-When meeting in our tech hub, you can connect with some of our brightest business and academic tech leaders, while exploring the technologies that are powering the future during B2B exchanges.
+Winnipeg's ICT ecosystem is thriving and innovative, with a cutting-edge network of ICT expertise.
+When meeting in our tech hub, you can connect with some of our brightest business and academic tech leaders, while exploring the technologies powering the future during B2B exchanges.

 Connect with us